University of Alberta Student Library Advisory Committee - Terms of Reference

 Librarian members will include:

-- 1 librarian, ongoing, and 1 librarian, rotating every two years, as Co-Chairs
+- 1 Librarian (Head, Information Services & User Engagement) ongoing, and 1 Librarian, rotating every two years, as Co-Chairs

 - Members of library staff as agenda warrants